unahouExosite/docs/murano/guides/user-management.md

 Keystore.set(parameters) -- We store value by Keystore service.
 ```

-When permitted user accesses *'GET  query/1/availableSpace'*, we can return the number.
+When permitted user accesses *'GET  query/1/availableSpace'*, you can return the number.
 ```lua
 -- Get number of vanacy of User_Parking_Area local manager_id = 1 -- User ID of User_Parking_Area